 Alternative treatments are based on the cause of the condition.
 If hormonal imbalance is confirmed from laboratory tests, then natural hormone replacements are recommended.

 Glandular therapy is recommended to balance the glands, which play an essential part in the reproductive cycle.
-These glands include the ovaries, the hypothalamus, renal glands, the pituitary gland and the thyroid.
+These glands include the ovaries, the hypothalamus, renal glands, and the thyroid.

-There are also some Chinese and Western alternative medicine that can be effective to treat oligomenorrhea, along with some recommended home remedies.
+There are also some Chinese and Western alternative medicine that can be effective to treat oligomenorrhea, along with some recommended home remedies (check out the link for more details)

 Treatment Options for Irregular Periods